 Do you want to uncover the scientific secrets that lie behind the most interesting of crimes?
 Have you spent hours watching CSI and longing to be the one to find that key piece of evidence?
-Well, then a career as a forensic scientist sounds just right for you.
-Read on to find out how to become one!
+Well, then, a career as a forensic scientist sounds just right for you.
+Read on to find out how to become one.

-Why Forensic Science?
+Why Choose a Career in Forensic Science?

-What Qualifications Do I Need to Become a Forensic Scientist?
+What Qualifications do I Need to Become a Forensic Scientist?